ItsJulian/A-First-Look-at-the-Usability-of-UML-Complexity-Metrics/README.md

 [Click Here](./dataset/software-metrics/) to go to the software metrics.

+## Metric Correlation
+This dataset also contains the calculated correlation between the diagram and software metrics (as a CSV file) for both [Java Websockets](https://github.com/TooTallNate/Java-WebSocket) and [Mobile Media](https://github.com/julioserafim/MobileMedia) codebases.

+The metrics are calculated using the python package [Pandas](https://pandas.pydata.org/) and are based upon the [Software](./dataset/software-metrics/) and [Diagram Metrics](./dataset/diagram-metrics/).

+[Click Here](./dataset/metrics-correlation/) to go to the metric correlation.

 # Contact
 Below you will find the contact information of the researchers and supervisor.